ColoradoOrion/elevator_simulation/README.md

 - Time for passengers to embark and disembark.
 This is stubbed with a time of zero seconds.
 - Realtime car location.
 Based on the requirements, the output only displays the floors the car stops at as it arrives at each one.
 - Summoning the elevator from another floor.
+- Showing the current floor when the doors open and close.
 - Acceleration and desceleration of the elevator car as it arrives/departs.
 In a more precise simulation, the car will descelerate as it approaches and accelerates as it departs from each stop.
 - Allowing floors to be defined with characters such as "L" (lobby), "B" (basement), "G" (garage), etc.
 - Varying speed of the elevator as it's affected by weight.